PondSnowball/sambarjson/README.md

     }

 ```
-The escaping takes care of itself.
+Required escaping is added automatically.

 ```text
 --- From sambarjson to regular JSON ---